Adamdad/Samesame/README.md

             def visual_graph(model,fig_name='model.png')

+## Quantization
+The post-training quantization is implemented with TF-Lite, with two mode of "weight quantization" and "full quantization".
+See details in *def qevaluate*

 ## Performance Compare
 #### Imagenet Validation result
 | Network       | 32bit      |          | 32bit-Equalized|              | 8bit |             |